15% OFF YOUR FIRST ORDER

 For Calming Spray

-In a spray bottle, mix about 250ml of water, along with 5-7 drops of lavender essential oil.
-Shake well, turn the bottle to ‘mist mode’, and apply lightly to your pet’s coat while covering their face.
-It’s that easy.
+In a spray bottle, mix about 250ml of water, along with 5-7 drops of plant extract.
+Shake well, turn the bottle to ‘mist mode’, and apply lightly to your pet’s coat while making sure to keep it from coming into contact with their face or any orifices.
+It’s that easy!
+Remember that many extracts are highly potent, and you should always err on the side of caution.

 Before And After Dog Results